thefloatingcity/Helios/README.md

 # FloatyPlugin
-The core, monolithic plugin for The Floating City.
+The core, monolithic plugin for [The Floating City](https://thefloating.city).

-[The Floating City](https://thefloating.city) is a unique Minecraft server where you can freely build with creative, but in a void world, unable to fly.
-If that sounds interesting to you, consider giving the server a quick visit!

 ## Contributing
-If you see any bugs, typos, or anything that can be improved, feel free to submit a pull request or file an issue!
-Even the smallest issues and nitpicks are welcomed.

-In general, please try to follow the code style of the rest of the project.
+We greatly appreciate contributions.
+If you see anything that can be improved, feel free to submit a pull request or file an issue!
+When contributing code, try to follow the code style of the rest of the project.